aurorasmiles/WorldGuardDocs/source/developer/regions/spatial-queries.rst

     ApplicableRegionSet set = new RegionResultSet(regions, null); // No global region

 .. warning::
     Your list of regions may be re-ordered in-place.
 After you have given a list of regions to the instance, it should no longer be used.
-In the future, ``RegionResultSet`` make take an ``ImmutableList`` instead (from Google's Guava library).

 Using a ApplicableRegionSet
 ===========================